Cam and Dursley railway station

-The new station
+History

+Coaley Junction station was originally the junction for the short Dursley and Midland Junction Railway branch to Cam and Dursley.
+The station, first known as Dursley Junction, opened to passengers on 17 September 1856.
+The station had two short platforms on the main line with a very short and sharply curved platform on the branch.
+Goods facilities were limited, but included a brick goods shed (still in situ) with a crane.
+The signal box stood at the end of the platform between the branch and mainline.

+The branch closed to passenger traffic on 10 September 1962, although the mainline platforms remained open for passengers until 4 January 1965.

 Following a campaign for the reopening of Coaley Junction, the new station called Cam and Dursley opened on 14 May 1994, about 380 m north of the original site, although full opening did not occur until 30 May 1994.
 The new station is unstaffed, and consists of two platforms, linked by a footbridge, a car park covered by CCTV and a bus stop with shelter.
 Passenger facilities consist of shelters with seats on both platforms and a ticket machine, with passenger help points installed in late 2010.

 Passenger services are provided by Great Western Railway on a largely hourly basis on the Bristol to Gloucester route.
 It is the nearest station to the town of Wotton-under-Edge, which is seven miles away.

 Bus services, operated by Stagecoach West, run infrequently to the station as of timetable changes in August 2021.
 The 65 service runs 5 services, 3 in the morning, 2 in the evening to provide links to Gloucester, via Stonehouse and to Stroud, via Dursley and Uley.

 Cam and Dursley Train Station, runs to a GWR timetable that links in with services towards Gloucester or towards Bristol.

 There is a rail user group for the station, Coaley Junction Action Committee (CoJAC), which, following the opening of the new station, continues as a group to press for improvements in the service.